joergschultzelutter/core-aprs-client/docs/configuration_subsections/config_client.md

 - ```aprsis_callsign``` is the call sign that the bot listens to.
 Change the default value ```COAC``` to a call sign that is not in use.
 - ```aprsis_tocall``` is equivalent to the bot's technical identifier.
 Head over to Hessu's [APRS TOCALL repository](https://github.com/aprsorg/aprs-deviceid) and request a new TOCALL for your service, then change this setting accordingy.
 This setting's default value ```APRS``` in not to be used on a permanent basis.
+- ```aprs_client_name``` is used whenever the (optional) Apprise handler has to inform you of a program crash.
+See [the 'Crash Handler'](config_crash_handler.md) section for details.
+You should change this value to your own installation's program name - but there is no harm in keeping the default setting.

 ```
 [client_config]